Plus-Ultra-Consulting/awesomeEvents/README.md

 ## Quick start

-Starting the application from public docker image
+Starting the application from a public docker image

 > Docker Image:
 > **`cotezzlapyx/awesome-events:latest`**